 Cultural Heritage of St. Anns Bay

 The St. Ann's Bay area is rich in Scottish, Acadian and First Nations heritage and culture as well as New World history.
 Originally the home of the Mi'kmaq, a member of the great Wabenaki Confederation that played pivotal roles in the history of both the United States and Canada, the area was settled by Scots about 1840.
 Today, it provides an art and artisan community, multiple outdoor activities, and an array of musical events.
-Take home a momento of your visit from a wide range of artists and craft makers with shops and galleries in the many communities.
+Take home a momento of your visit from a wide range of artists and craft makers with shops and galleries in the many communities near us.

 Distances to Attractions and Activities